On this page

 - Do you work on behalf of a specific financial organisation and are you therefore limited to recommending that organisation’s products or services?

-It’s important to know whether any financial advice that you’re receiving is independent or not.
+It’s important to know whether the financial advice you’re receiving is independent or not.
 You should question your adviser to ensure you understand the nature and scope of the financial advice they’re giving you.

 Learn more about financial advice in the following SuperGuide articles: